Nine Daughters of Ægir and Rán: Poetic Edda

 to overthrow their stay-bridled sea-steeds.

 Prose Edda

 The daughters are mentioned several times in the Prose Edda.
 Section 25 of Skáldskaparmál ("How shall sea be referred to?") collects manners in which poets may refer to the sea, including "husband of Ran" and "land of Ran and of Ægir's daughters", but also "father of Ægir's daughters".
-The section contains the first of two instances of a list of the wave daughters (for discussion regarding their names, see Name section above).
+The section contains the first of two instances of a list of the wave daughters (for discussion regarding their names, see Name section below).

 In chapter 61 of the Nafnaþulur subsection of Skáldskaparmál, the author again recounts the names of the nine daughters with a slight variation (here Dröfn is replaced with Bára).